WillNaf/Twitter_sentiment/README.md

 # Stock Sentiment Analysis using Twitter Data
 This Python program analyzes sentiment towards various stocks using data from tweets.
 The sentiment analysis is done using the Natural Language Toolkit (NLTK).
 The result is a representation of sentiment towards the analyzed stocks, as well as visualizations in the form of a Word Cloud and sentiment distribution for each stock.
+This program uses NLTK to decypher 5000 tweets between the 6 companies is neutral, positive or negative.

 ## Dependencies
 This project requires Python 3 and the following Python libraries installed: